PressClub Global · Article.

 The new BMW 3 Series Gran Turismo.

 BMW is preparing to launch the latest BMW 3 Series Gran Turismo in time for the start of summer.
 Blending the elegance of a coupe with the spaciousness of a luxury sedan and the boot capacity of a station wagon, the 3 Series Gran Turismo has developed into a firm fixture of the mid-size class over the last three years.
 Its biggest sales markets are China, Germany and the USA, and the majority of BMW 3 Series Gran Turismo customers are new to the BMW brand.
 The new version of the Gran Turismo cuts a visibly sportier figure, and the three petrol and five diesel engines in the range offer noticeably higher output.
-All the engines are turbocharged and burn up to 14 per cent less fuel.
 The interior, meanwhile, impresses with its high-quality materials, the new user interface for the Navigation system Professional (taken from BMW’s luxury-class cars) and even better smartphone connectivity.

 send an e-mail

 This article in other PressClubsShow all